Skip to content

 Can a program pay to be ranked higher?

-No. Rankings are computed from verified reviews only.
+No. Rankings are computed from verified reviews only, weighted by reviewer credibility, not by anything the program can buy.
 We do not accept payment for placement, scoring weight, or visibility.
 Ever.
 If we add monetization later (e.g., a featured-listing tier), it will be visually distinct and clearly labelled, and it will never affect the underlying aggregate score.

 How often is the database updated?